aleziuzzz123/Viralyzaier2/README.md

 ---

-## Architectural Note: Editing & Rendering
+## Architectural Note: Editing, Rendering & Webhooks

 -   **Shotstack Studio SDK:** All interactive video editing now happens in the browser.
 The SDK provides a fast, timeline-based experience.
 -   **API-Based Rendering:** When a user is ready, the frontend sends the editor's final JSON state to the secure Supabase function (`shotstack-render`).
-This function uses your secret Shotstack API key to submit the render job and returns a render ID.
+-   **Webhook Notifications:** The `shotstack-render` function tells the Shotstack API to send a notification to another secure function (`shotstack-webhook`) when the render is complete.
+This webhook function then updates the project's status in the database, which is pushed to the user's browser in real-time.

 ---